 The farm offers educational field trips for schools interested in enhancing the classroom learning experience through authentic, place-based learning.
 Community organizations such as scouts, neighborhood associations, family and church groups can also sign-up to participate.
 Program topics include Plant Science, Animal Behavior, Sustainability, Harvesting, Conservation and Genetics to name a few.
 Programs with specific topics run at different times of the school year, range in duration and price and target different ages/groups.

 If you prefer a more casual visit to Bowers Farm, we invite you to take a one-hour guided tour!
 Tours are scheduled in advance to allow for customized experiences for individuals and groups of virtually any size.
 Our Farm tour & wagon ride is an hour long and we ask for a minimum of 5 people.
-The cost is $8/person.
-We can still provide a tour & wagon ride for groups of less than 5, however the cost will then be a flat-fee of $40.
-If you'd like to schedule an educational program or a one-hour tour, please complete the online form here or call us at 248.341.6475.
+The cost is $10/person.
+We can still provide a tour & wagon ride for groups of less than 5, however the cost will then be a flat-fee of $50.
+If you'd like to schedule an educational program or a one-hour tour, please complete the online form or call us at 248.341.6475.

 Every year we host a fun-filled "Spring Fling & Pancake Breakfast" and a "Fall Festival" community event!
-Please click on the links located at the top left corner that say "Spring Fling" and "Fall Festival" for additional information.
+Visit the Farm Programs & Events page for details.

 Other Farm Happenings